alzamer2/Crunchyroll-XML-Decoder-py3/README.md

 3.  choices	from the option

 for Linux user:

-you need to prepare wine32 environment i'm not that expert in liunix system but thanks to @RGFRv2 he gave me some tips for those that don't know:
+you need to prepare wine32 environment:

+i'm not that expert in liunix system but thanks to @RGFRv2 he gave me some tips

+for those that don't know:
 1. connected directly as root with:
 `dpkg --add-architecture i386 && apt-get update && apt-get install wine32`